An Accurate, Scalable and Verifiable Protocol for Federated Differentially Private Averaging: Proofs of Differential Privacy Guarantees

 \subsubsection{The Random Graph $G^H$}

-Recall that the communication graph $G^H$ is generated as follows: \begin{itemize} \item We start with $n=|U|$ vertices where $U$ is the set of agents. \item All (honest) agents randomly select $k$ neighbors to obtain a $k$-out graph $G$. \item We consider the subgraph $G^H$ induced by the set $U^H$ of honest users.
-Recall that $\rndn=|U^H|$ and that a fraction $\honestfraction$ of the users is honest, hence $\rndn=\honestfraction n$. \end{itemize}
+Recall that the communication graph $G^H$ is generated as follows: \begin{itemize} \item We start with $n=|U|$ vertices where $U$ is the set of agents. \item All (honest) agents randomly select $k$ neighbors to obtain a $k$-out graph $G$. \item We consider the subgraph $G^H$ induced by the set $U^H$ of honest users who did not drop out.
+Recall that $\rndn=|U^H|$ and that a fraction $\honestfraction$ of the users is honest and did not drop out, hence $\rndn=\honestfraction n$. \end{itemize}

 Let $\rndk=\honestfraction k$.
 The graph $G^H$ is a subsample of a $k$-out-graph, which for larger $\rndn$ and $\rndk$ follows a distribution very close to that of Erd\H{o}s-R\'enyi random graphs $G_p(\rndn,2\rndk/\rndn)$.
 To simplify our argument, in the sequel we will assume $G^H$ is such random graph as this does not affect the obtained result.
-In fact, the random $k$-out model concentrates the degree of vertices more narrowly around the expected value then Erd\H{o}s-R\'enyi random graphs, so any tail bound our proofs will rely on that holds for Erd\H{o}s-R\'enyi random graphs also holds for the graph $G^H$ we are considering.
+In fact, the random $k$-out model concentrates the degree of vertices more narrowly around the expected value than Erd\H{o}s-R\'enyi random graphs, so any tail bound our proofs will rely on that holds for Erd\H{o}s-R\'enyi random graphs also holds for the graph $G^H$ we are considering.
 In particular, for $v\in U^H$, the degree of $v$ is a random variable which we will approximate for sufficiently large $\rndn$ and $\rndk$ by a binomial $B(\rndn,2\rndk/\rndn)$ with expected value $2\rndk$ and variance $2\rndk(1-2\rndk/\rndn)\approx 2\rndk$.